linux-labs-edugrade/security-labs/intro-to-security/exercise_3/README.md

-# Exercise 2 - "Secure the box"
+# Exercise 3 - "Combine it all"

 ## Description

 Basic securing of the box
+Along with networking

 ## Prerequisites

 You need to know about:
  - Vagrant
  - Basic hardening of the system
+ - Networking hardening

 ## Objectives

 Secure the box, as best as you know.
-Updates, patches, user password complexity and MFA on SSHD with Google Authenticator
+- Updates, patches, user password complexity and MFA on SSHD with Google Authenticator.
+- Strict firewall rules as to what and who you're talking to.

 ## Software